daenvil/MCDatapacks/pages/vegancraft/main.md

 - For everything else, it behaves exactly the same as a happy ghast, so you can ride it with the same controls and even attach boats to it (which makes them look more like irl balloons).

 {% include comments/tip.html content="There's 16 kinds of balloons, one for each color, plus an additional sort-of-hidden one." %}

+### Inanimate Sulfur Cubes (New!)

+{% include comments/note.html content="This is a very new feature, it will be better documented and developed in the future." %}

+Craftable and inanimate sulfur cubes, **an alternative to using sulfur cube mobs as entertainment"

+- Craft a sulfur cube using 4 sulfur and 4 acacia gum / slime balls.
+- Right-click on the ground with it.
+An inanimate sulfur cube will spawn.
+- When empty, they can't move nor pick up items from the ground.
+- If destroyed, the original sulfur cube item will drop.
+- For everything else, they behave exactly the same way as vanilla sulfur cubes, so you can put blocks inside them and throw them around as you like.

 ### Resourcepack